enghwa/MultiRegion-Serverless-Workshop/README_InstallDevDependencies.md

 ## About

+## Update (enghwa)
+to change this with a Cloud9 instance in eu-west-1 and run:
+``
+nvm install 8.9.1
+``
+verify as

+Confirm installation by typing the following:
+- `npm -v` should output '5.5.1'
+- `node -v` should output 'v8.9.1'

+---

 This README provides brief instructions on setting up a dev environment that you can use to clone the project, edit project files, build the UI and deploy the application.
 You can also deploy any of the CloudFormation